ubiquity/health.ubq.fi/docs/project-brief.md

 This document outlines the core requirements and goals of the health.ubq.fi project.

 ## Key Objectives
-- Create a health monitoring dashboard for Ubiquity services
+- Create a health monitoring dashboard for Ubiquity apps
 - Provide API endpoints for health check statuses
 - Implement caching mechanism for performance optimization
 - Offer legacy API support for backward compatibility